 Current Research Grants and Programs:

 - Robert Wood Johnson Foundation (PI: Katapodi, MC), Sep 2010 – Aug 2013, “Development of a Family Communication and Decision-support Intervention for Women with a BRCA1 or a BRCA2 Mutation and Their At-Risk Family Members”, Merajver, SD, Northouse, LL; co-Investigators, $350,000

 Building on her own areas of expertise, Dr. Katapodi is committed to advancing nurses' academic preparation in the field of genetics and decision-making.
-Since her appointment as an assistant professor at the UM School of Nursing, Dr. Katapodi has taught courses across all levels.
+In her appointment at the UM School of Nursing, Dr. Katapodi has taught courses across all levels.
 Within each course she teaches, she brings students’ attention to the latest advances in genomics and how these advances might inform their future nursing practice.
 Dr. Katapodi has designed and taught courses that focus specifically on the incorporation of genomics research in nursing, healthcare decision-making, and meta-analysis.